cnlohr/ws2812esp8266/README.md

 unzip -f esp_iot_sdk_v0.9.3_14_11_21_patch1.zip
 ```

-Note the "License" file in this folder, you can move it into esp_iot_sdk_v0.9.3 if you wish.
+Note the "License" file in this folder, you can move it into esp_iot_.

+    Building esptool Ffor building the esptool setting TARGET_ARCH to LINUX is fine.
+I needed to fix some return types in elf/esptool_elf_object.c (line 252 and 258) and binimage/esptool_binimage.c (line 159).
+The compiler tells the line-numbers.
+sdk_v0.9.3 if you wish.

 #Step 5: Configure and build.